Words of Radiance: Part Five

+Epilogue

+In the epilogue, Jasnah is revealed to have survived by escaping to Shadesmar, and is met by Hoid.
+Upon her arrival, Hoid offers Jasnah an alliance.

 Viewpoint Characters

 The primary chapters within the book are told from the viewpoint of several major characters, while the book's interludes are told from the viewpoint of other characters (not all of which repeat).